 Resident Company A incurred expenditure in obtaining advice from a solicitor based in London for a deal it concluded for the sale of various products manufactured in South Africa to a person resident in London.
-This expenditure meets the requirements of section 11(a).
 Company A has a branch in London which manufactures a different line of products to those manufactured in South Africa.